-Fall 2013 Registration Information
+Fall 2018 Registration Information

 Special Topics Classes & Course Notes

 Psyc 250.
 Introduction to Abnormal Psychology.
 This course is not recommended for Psychology Majors.
-Psychology students interested in this content should take Psyc 335, Abnormal Psychology.
+Psychology majors interested in this content should take Psyc 335, Abnormal Psychology.
 Credit cannot be earned for Psyc 335 by students who have previously taken Psyc 250.
 Psyc 250 is a course designed for non-psychology students who need a brief exposure to this content for their non-psychology academic program.

 Sociocultural Awareness Courses

 Psychology Majors are required to complete at least one "Sociocultural Awareness" course as part of their academic program.
-The following courses being offered during the Fall 2013 semester fulfill this requirement:
+The following courses being offered during the Fall semester fulfill this requirement:

 - Psyc 220.
 Psychology and Culture